koskath/arete2/course_content/ML/md_files/Lecture9/lecture_9_slide_2_overview.md

 # Slide 2 of Lecture 9 contains information about the Overview.

-• Intro to Artificial Neural Networks
-• Perceptron
-• TLU
-• MLP
-• Backpropagation
-2
+This slide covers an introduction to Artificial Neural Networks, including Perceptron, TLU (Threshold Logic Units), MLP (Multilayer Perceptron), and Backpropagation.